 There are approximately 64 ghost towns in Nebraska.
 Substantial buildings of brick and frame structure due to the low cost of constructing material, abundant and the best quality.

 Nebraska became a state of the Union on March 1, 1867.
 It was the 37th state and had been sparsely settled at the time of statehood.
 Many settlements tried to survive but were ultimately abandoned and lost to the land.
 The state has many environments, from the Great Plains, prairies, sand dunes, and rock formations.

 This ghost town is somewhat famous even though there isn’t much information available.
-The town’s infrastructure is very well kept and pretty much intact, including the glass.
+The town’s infrastructure, including the glass, is well-kept and pretty much intact.
 Roscoes remains heavily guarded, with state troopers constantly in the area.

-Roscoe was founded in the early 1870s when the Union Pacific Railroad extended its rail line through the area.
+Roscoe was founded in the early 1870s when the Union Pacific Railroad extended its rail line.
 The former town was used as a stop-off.
-Growing the rail line was very important for American history since it brought the first transcontinental railroad to North America.
+Growing the rail line was important for American history since it brought the first transcontinental railroad to North America.

 Roscoe and nearby towns emerged as railway stations where steam-powered trains could fill their tanks with water from the South Platte River.

 Although this town was declared a ghost town in the middle of the 20th century, a lonely gas station near the South Platte River shortly after exiting I-80 was registered to be open as late as 1998, functioning and being a stop for people driving by.

 The schoolhouse didn’t close till the 1980s.
 The twentieth century was its demise, and whatever duties it once served have been assumed by larger communities in the area.